writer/writer-framework/docs/docs/modifying-app-ui-through-backend.md

 CMCs, unlike BMCs, are dynamically created and modified via backend code, and cannot be edited (but still can be viewed) within the application builder.
 It's important to also note that CMCs do not persist in your application's `ui.json` file and exist only during the application runtime, supporting dynamic UI adjustments.

 ::: warning Experimental feature
 This Streamsync feature is still evolving.
-You may encounter unexpected behavior.
+You may encounter unexpected behaviour.
 Your feedback is invaluable — please feel free to [share your experience and suggestions](https://github.com/streamsync-cloud/streamsync/discussions).
 :::

 ::: tip To summarize